 Sesame chicken is one of the more egregiously unhealthy options on the Chinese menu.
 And it’s more addictive than crack.
 The combination of deep fried chicken coated with a sauce that is 75 percent sugar, basically gives your saliva glands a pleasure-induced panic attack.
 A.k.a. the chicken melts in your mouth.

 One health hack that I always do is make sure the ratio of vegetables to protein is always 1:1.
 When I used to order chicken and broccoli from my local greasy spoon Chinese spot, I’d always end up with half a leftover container full of just chicken.
 I hate it when vegetables are just an accent.
-Pus, there’s something about the way broccoli florets absorb sauce that’s just as intoxicating as munching on a piece of fried chicken.
+Plus, there’s something about the way broccoli florets absorb sauce that’s just as intoxicating as munching on a piece of fried chicken.
 So why not embrace it?

-Are there any other takeout delicacies you’d like to see a healthy and/or gluten-free version of on this site?
+And speaking of favorites…are there any other takeout delicacies you’d like to see a healthy and/or gluten-free version of on this site?
 Let me know in the comments!

 - 1 large egg white